Andaz Apna Apna: Plot

 Both Amar Manohar and Prem Bhopali are daydreamers living with their fathers Murli and Bankelal respectively.
 They learn that millionaire Ram Gopal Bajaj's daughter Raveena Bajaj is coming to India from London with her secretary Karishma to find a suitable groom.
 Amar and Prem decide to woo Raveena to get a share in her father's wealth.

 Amar and Prem meet each other when they escape from their towns and board a bus bound for Ooty where Raveena and Karishma live.
 They soon realise that they have the same goal and they also fail at several attempts to woo Raveena and Karishma but they manage to enter their house.

-Amar pretends that he has lost his memory and eyesight after getting knocked out by Raveena when he tried to flirt with her, while Prem pretends to be a doctor at their house to cure him from his diseases but he unknowingly falls in love with Karishma.
+Amar pretends that he has lost his memory and eyesight after getting knocked out by Raveena when he tried to flirt with her, while Prem pretends to be a doctor at their house to cure him of his diseases but he unknowingly falls in love with Karishma.

 Meanwhile, nobody knows that Ram Gopal has an evil twin-brother Shyam Gopal "Teja" Bajaj who plans to kidnap him and pose as him to go to London.
 He has also sent his two sidekicks Robert and Bhalla to live in Raveena and Karishma's house as their servants.
 Later, Amar and Prem discover that the secretary Karishma is actually the wealthy "Raveena" while the wealthy Raveena is actually the secretary "Karishma", as they had exchanged their identities as Raveena wanted to find a suitable groom for herself who will love her, not her money.
 However, Amar still falls in love with the real Karishma while Prem also still falls in love with the real Raveena.